Optical characterization of wavelength-shifting and scintillating-wavelength-shifting fibers: Optical characterization of fibers

 \subsection{Attenuation lengths and light intensity}

-The light intensities, shown in Figures~\ref{fig: integrated attenuation length2}, were obtained by integrating the emission spectra of Figure~\ref{fig: emission spectrum of 4 green WLS fibers-square1} and ~\ref{fig: emission spectrum of 4 green WLS fibers-square2} in the range of 450 to 700\,nm.
+The light intensities shown in Figures~\ref{fig: integrated attenuation length2} were obtained by integrating the measured emission spectra in the range 450–700 nm; see Figure~\ref{fig: emission spectrum of 4 green WLS fibers}.
+In this work, “light output” refers to the overall amount of collected light, while “light intensity” is used when this quantity is defined from the measured emission spectrum (for example, by integrating the spectrum over wavelength).
 Each data point corresponds to the average of 10 consecutive intrinsic measurements from the spectrophotometer, each integrated over 10 ms of light collection, resulting in statistically negligible uncertainty.
-The systematic uncertainty was estimated to be 3.5\,\% per data point, based on repeated independent measurements in which both the fiber and the LED were repositioned between trials.
-To ensure measurement reliability, the LED output was independently verified for each round of measurement using a separate spectrophotometer, and the resulting fiber light yield was linearly normalized to account for any deviation in LED intensity.
+The systematic uncertainty was estimated to be 3.5\,\% per data point, based on the variation of the integrated emission in repeated independent measurements in which the fiber and the LED were repositioned between trials, three times for the fiber and twenty times for the LED.
+To ensure measurement reliability, the LED output was independently verified for each round of measurement using a separate spectrophotometer, and the resulting fiber light output was linearly normalized to account for any deviation in LED intensity.

 The light attenuation is modeled by a double-exponential function of the form:

 where $I$ is the light intensity recorded by the spectrophotometer, and $x$ is the distance between the LED source and the spectrophotometer. $I_{\text{long}}$, $I_{\text{short}}$, $\lambda_{\text{long}}$, and $\lambda_{\text{short}}$ denote long and short components of the light intensities and attenuation lengths.
 It is common in the literature and various applications that only $\lambda_{\text{long}}$ is used as ``the fiber attenuation length''.
 However, at shorter distances a double-exponent function provides a much better description of the light intensities.~\cite{MINOS-Michael:2008bc,Avvakumov:2005ww}.